Barbada de Barbades

-Barbada de Barbades is the stage name of Sébastien Potvin, a Canadian drag queen most noted as one of the drag house mothers in the reality competition series Call Me Mother.
+Barbada de Barbades is the stage name of Sébastien Potvin, a Canadian drag queen and a television host.
+He is best known as one of the drag house mothers in the reality competition series Call Me Mother.

 Career

 Potvin, the Black Canadian son of a Barbadian father and a Québécois mother, first began performing in drag when he entered the 2005 Star Search drag competition at Cabaret Mado.
 Although he was eliminated from the competition, he entered again in 2006 and won.
 He continued to perform regularly in drag at Cabaret Mado, becoming one of the club's regular headliners and winning Rita Baga's Mx Fierté pageant in 2017.

 In 2017, Potvin participated in Ils de jour, elles de nuit, an Ici ARTV documentary series about drag queens, alongside Rita Baga, Gaby, Lady Boom Boom, Lady Pounana, and Tracy Trash.